mbosseme/zip3-spatial/DATA.md

 - `cb_2018_us_zcta510_500k.cpg`

 ## File Size
-The complete dataset is approximately 200-300 MB.
+The complete ZIP download is approximately 200-300 MB.

 ## Automatic Downloads
 State boundary files will be downloaded automatically by the scripts when needed.